 Enzymes have everything to do with your health.
 Simply put, enzymes make things happen.

 In this post:

 - How Digestive Enzymes Work — And Why They’re So Important

 - What You Should Know About Enzyme Deficiency

 - The Answer to Enzyme Depletion: A Raw Food-Dense Diet

 These proteins are the gatekeepers of numerous chemical reactions in your body1–every second of every hour of every day.
 Enzymes break down your food, build your muscles, repair or kill damaged cells, and annihilate toxins.

-Or…they do all of those things when they can.
+They do all of those things, when they can.
 We all know that it’s possible to be deficient in micronutrients like Vitamin A or D. But did you know that most of us are severely deficient in enzymes2?